userdw/RaspberryPi_3_Starter_Kit/README.md

 # [ENGLISH] Raspberry Pi 3 Starter Kit
 This repository has been created as the companion for Raspberry Pi 3 Starter Kit.
 Raspberry Pi 3 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the possibilities offered by this inexpensive mini PC platform.
-Please Visit [this link](https://www.raspberrypi.org/downloads/raspbian/) for the latest version of Raspberry Pi operating system (Raspbian).
 For more information about the product please visit links below:
 * [Raspberry Pi 3 Starter Kit](http://digiwarestore.com/en/) - Raspberry Pi Starter Kit's product page.
 * [Raspberry Pi](https://www.raspberrypi.org/) - Raspberry Pi as the main development board.